• Skip to primary navigation

 • Line a baking sheet with parchment paper.
 Set aside.

-Add peanut butter, butter, white chocolate chips in a small microwaveable bowl.
-Place in microwave fro about 30 seconds on high.
+• Add peanut butter, butter, and white chocolate chips to a small microwaveable bowl.
+Place in microwave for about 30 seconds on high.
 Remove and stir for at least 30 seconds.
-If the chips haven't melted all the way, place back in another 10-15 seconds.
+If the chips haven't melted all the way, place them back in another 10-15 seconds.
 You want it to be melted, but not really hot, so be mindful of that.
-Once it is all melted, add in food coloring.
-I prefer the gel, or even a powder as opposed to the liquid color, as I don't like how much the liquid coloring waters it down.
-Set aside.

-Allow to sit for a bit, then store or serve as desired.
-Our's held really well for the 3 days it took us to eat them, just make sure they are in air tight containers.
+• Allow to sit for a bit, then store or serve as desired.
+Ours held really well for the 3 days it took us to eat them, just make sure they are in air-tight containers.

 Keyword muddy buddys, snack ideas, st patricks day food, st patricks day muddy buddys, st patricks day snacks